Introduction

 1

-Apply the following patch to the virtual machine to change the number of CPU cores from 1 to 2.
+Apply the following patch to the virtual machine to change the number of cores from 1 to 2.

 d8 k patch vm linux-vm --type merge -p '{"spec":{"cpu":{"cores":2}}}'